I have had fun building several small homes and would love to share some of the things I've learned with readers.

 Step 2.
 Attach the Battery Leads and Charge Controller

-You may want to install some quick disconnect "alligator clips" such as those seen in the photo below.
-This allows you to easily connect your emergency solar battery charger to any 12 volt battery.
+You may want to install some quick-disconnect "alligator clips" like those seen in the photo above.
+This allows you to easily connect your emergency solar battery charger to any 12-volt battery.

-Set The Charge Controller and Connect Your Solar Battery Charger
+Step 3.
+Set the Charge Controller and Connect Your Solar Battery Charger

 You will want to familiarize yourself with your solar charge controller.
 Most solar charge controllers are able to be customized to individual needs and battery types.
-Read your solar charger's manual, and set the settings for the type of battery that you will be charging.
+Read your solar charger's manual and adjust the settings for the type of battery that you will be charging.
 My own charger is set to begin charging when the voltage in my battery falls below 12.5 volts.

-Next you will want to place your solar panel battery charger array into the sun, away from the shade of trees or your home.
-Direct sun is the best for charging batteries, so make sure that you angle the whole panel so that it directly faces the sun.
-You may have to keep moving the solar panels throughout the day, so that you keep the charge output at maximum.
+Next, you will want to place your solar panel battery charger array into the sun, away from the shade of trees or your home.
+Direct sun is the best for charging batteries, so make sure that you angle the whole panel so that it faces the sun as directly as possible.
+You may have to keep moving the solar panels throughout the day so that you keep the charge output at maximum.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.